The day I kissed a dead man

-With lightning speed I lunged forward to grope the bed.
-It was ungainly and rather desperate but I like to think Shakespeare would have appreciated the comedic nature of the scene.
+With lightning speed I lunged forward.
+It was ungainly but I like to think Shakespeare would have appreciated the comedic nature of my efforts.
 I also like to think that we had a little moment, the Bard and I.

-Touching has always been a way that humans connect but when one of the two humans has been dead for over four hundred years, touching something that has touched them is as close as you can get.
+Touching has always been a way for humans to connect but when one of the two humans has been dead for over four hundred years, touching something that once touched them is as close as you can get.

 Elizabeth Gilbert, author of Eat Pray Love, spoke about the nature of creativity in Brisbane this year.

-She said that when she and a good friend, fellow novelist Ann Patchett, both came up with an identical novel concept at the same time they were stunned.
-They traced back to the moment when they first met and had shared a kiss on the cheek.
-In that moment, Gilbert said, the idea transferred through touch.
+She said that when she and fellow novelist Ann Patchett both came up with an identical novel at the same time they were stunned.
+They traced back to the moment when they met and had shared a kiss.
+In that moment, Gilbert said, the novel transferred through touch.